noneface/teledove/README.md

 # teledove
-An IM project base on Java
+An IM project base on Java.
+Use C/S model to design this teledove chat application.

+# Contributor
+	- @noneface
+	- @liubanxian